 Learning fractions can be hard for many children because it goes beyond basic simple arithmetic calculations.
-To understand the concept, kids need to practice with examples every day before they can master fractions.
+To understand the concept, kids need to practice with examples every day before mastering fractions.
 This article provides tips on how to learn fractions in a fun and engaging way.

 A fraction is a number that indicates a part of a whole.
 One can write a fraction using two numbers separated by a line instead of a division symbol.

-The number above the line is a numerator and represents the number of parts you have.
-Similarly, the number below the line is called a denominator and represents the total number of parts in the whole area or object.
+The number above the line is a numerator representing a section of the number of parts.
+Similarly, the number below the line is a denominator and represents the total number of parts in the whole area or object.

 At what grade do you learn fractions?
 Kids meet fractions as early as in their first grade.
 At this stage, you can draw circles or squares with different colors and then divide those shapes into parts.
 Such pictures will be among the fun ways to teach fractions.

 While learning fractions for beginners, you can use colors.
-For example, you can divide a circle into 2 equal parts and apply blue color for one part and red color for the other part of the circle.
+For example, you can divide a circle into two equal parts, paint one part blue, and use red for the other part of the circle.

-Such an approach will help kids understand that half of the circle is blue and half of it is red, which will let children understand fractions without using any numbers or symbols.
+Such an approach will help kids understand that half of the circle is blue and the other half is red, letting children understand fractions without using any numbers or symbols.

 Once children master this concept, you can introduce multiplication.
-For example, start with simple examples like 1/2 × 1/3 = 1/6 if you are not sure how to teach multiplying fractions.
+For example, start with simple examples like 1/2 × 1/3 = 1/6 if you are unsure how to teach multiplying fractions.

 The purpose of a nominator in fractions is to tell you how many parts you have or what number to count up to.
 The following is an example of how to teach simplifying fractions:

-For example, in the fraction 5/8, “5” is the numerator, while the number below the line (8) is called the denominator.
+For example, 6/7, 6 is the numerator, while 8, under the line, is called the denominator.